csarnataro/arduino-voting-machine-mp/README.md

   - int buttonPushCounterJS;
   - int buttonPushCounterTS;
 - Configure your Arduino Nano RP2040 as a "manual device" and download the PDF with the secret key
+- Download the code of this repo and open it in the Micropython IDE.
 - Add the downloaded secret key in file "secrets.py", along with your WiFi credentials
+- Connect the board
 - Launch the Micropython script and have fun